Lhanxi/IS3106-Group-1/README.md

 ## Setup Instructions

-1. Create a `.env` file in the root directory of the project (outside of the `backend` folder) and input the following:
+1. Create a `.env` file in backend folder and input the following:
     ```properties
     MONGO_URI=<your_mongo_uri>
     ```